MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/solution-builder-extension.md

 ## Identify a Solution Builder Extension update for your hardware

-Starting with Azure Local, version 23H2, any hardware added to the Azure Local catalog as an Integrated System or Premier Solution must implement a Solution Builder Extension that supports firmware and driver update.
-Microsoft recommends purchasing newer Integrated Systems and Premier Solutions to take advantage of the full solution, update at-scale, capabilities that are enabled through the Solution Builder Extension.
+Starting with Azure Local, version 23H2, any new Integrated Systems or Premier Solution hardware added to the Azure Local catalog must implement a Solution Builder Extension that supports firmware and driver updates.
+Microsoft recommends purchasing newer Integrated Systems and Premier Solutions to fully utilize the update-at-scale capabilities enabled by the Solution Builder Extension.

 > [!NOTE]
 > A solution builder extension might not be implemented for your hardware if: